mishpag/mishpag/README.md

 # Hi, I'm Michelle—@mishpag

-Data analyst with experience in the public and nonprofit sectors, specializing in enhancing educational and community programs.
-With a background in program management, higher education administration, and grants development, I am skilled in analyzing large datasets and delivering actionable insights that help organizations solve problems and improve outcomes.
-I am committed to using my analytical skills to support decision-making and enhance program effectiveness.
+Data analyst with experience in the public and nonprofit sectors, specializing in educational and community program improvement.
+Committed to using analytical skills to support data-driven decision-making and improve program effectiveness.
+My background in program management, higher education administration, and grants development enables me to leverage expertise and deliver actionable insights that drive problem-solving and enhance organizational outcomes.

 Software: Microsoft Excel, Tableau, MySQL, Microsoft PowerPoint.